 Since the on-campus sections earn academic credit towards the completion of the MAB program, you are required to obtain an F-1 visa prior to your arrival to the U.S. Once you have been accepted into the program, you will be issued a Form I-20.
-After you receive the original I-20, you will need to pay the SEVIS I-901 fee.
+After you receive the original I-20, you will need to pay the $350* SEVIS I-901 fee.
 You can do so online at www.fmjfee.com.
-This fee is $200 each year an I-20 is issued. *Fee is subject to change.
+The $350 fee is assessed each time an I-20 is issued. *Fee is subject to change.

 As an F-1 student at Kansas State University you will be required to carry health insurance for the duration of your time on-campus.
 The health insurance coverage must meet or exceed the requirements listed below.
 You will need to either request to be enrolled for the university endorsed plan through United Healthcare Student Resources or find a plan to meet the requirements and provide proof of the alternative plan when you arrive in the U.S.

-- Minimum of 80% coinsurance payable by the insurance plan to network providers.
-Emergency/urgent care coverage only is not accepted
+- A minimum of 75% coinsurance payable by the insurance plan to network providers.

-- Possess verifiable proof of coverage with student’s name (ID card, insurance policy or letter from insurance carrier) and coverage plan document(s) in English, with currency amounts converted to U.S. dollars, and an insurance company contact phone number in the U.S.
+- Plan document(s) are written in English, with currency amounts converted to U.S. dollars, and the insurance company contact phone number is located in the U.S.

 - Insurer has a base of operations in the US or has a US based claims payer.